lazypower/dasroot-blog/content/2014-02-15-juju-plugins-ahoy.md

 Date: 2014-02-15 17:02
 Tags: juju, juju-plugins
 Slug: juju-plugins-ahoy
----
+Category: Devops

 Recently [Marco Ceppi](http://marcoceppi.com) has started an initiative to aggregate all the relevant juju plugins on GitHub.
 This is an excellent reason why the Juju community is a stellar example of distributed collaboration.
 Historically Juju plugins were distributed via Gists, Pastebins, Email, and other non aggregated means.
 They were a "hobby" of sorts - scratching itches and monkey patching extra features into Juju that didn't make it into core or may not make sense living there.

 ### What is a Juju Plugin?

 > Plugins are simply scripts that are prefixed with juju- which can be found within your system's $PATH.
 Whenever you type juju $cmd, and $cmd is not an internal command found in juju help commands, Juju attempts to execute juju-$cmd within the context of your system's $PATH which is how the plugin system in Juju works.

 ### Where Do I find these awesome plugins?